Turkey travel guide

 This section has safety advice for regions of Turkey.
 It only covers regions where FCDO has specific advice.

-FCDO advises against all travel within 10km of the border with Syria.
+FCDO advises against all travel within 10km of the Turkey-Syria border.

-Fighting in Syria continues in areas close to the Turkish border and there remains a heightened risk of terrorism in the region.
+Fighting in Syria continues in areas close to the Turkish border and there is a heightened risk of terrorism in the region.
+See Terrorism.

-Due to the ongoing conflict in Syria, roads in Hatay province leading towards the border may be subject to closure.
+Due to the ongoing conflict in Syria, roads in Hatay Province leading towards the border may be closed at short notice.

-Mount Ararat, in Ağrı province, is a special military zone.
-You must have access permission from the Doğubayazıt Government Office, and pay a fee in the local Governor’s Office.
+Mount Ararat, in Ağrı Province, is a special military zone.
+You must have permission from the Doğubayazıt government office and pay a fee.
 If visiting with a travel agent or tour group, confirm with them whether you need an individual permit.

 Take extra care if you’re travelling to this area.
 Keep up to date with local media and follow the advice of the local authorities.